AtanuDebbarma/btcstagartala/README.md

 ## 👥 Team

-Developed and maintained by the BTCST Web Development Team.
+Developed and maintained by Author.
+Administrated by [Bhavan's Tripura College of Science & Technology](https://btcstagartala.org).

 ---